Welcome to my personal publishing project where I present articles, essays and fiction I have written over the years.

 A short story about the East India Company and the 'Spice Wars' of the early seventeenth century.

-Written as a competition entry in 2023 on the theme of 'Green'.
+A competition entry in 2023 on the theme of 'Green'.